Blog

 You must be strong and sure of yourself when you answer.
 You must speak clearly and quickly, getting right to the point.
 If you didn’t hear the officer’s question the first time, don’t be afraid to ask him or her to repeat it.
 If you don’t know how to answer a question, don’t try to make one up.
 Say “I don’t know,” as long as it’s true.
 Do not answer questions with “I think this” or “I think that” because this shows that you are unsure and not sure of yourself.
 Pay close attention to the questions and answer them exactly as they are asked.
 Do not give out information that no one has asked for.
 If the cop needs to ask you anything else, they will.

-See also Adu Gyamfi Senior High
+See also Courses Taught At Nsutaman Cath.
+Senior High

 9. Your claims must match what’s true.